dcheley/QSDL-Website/README.md

-# # QSDL Website README
+# # QSDL Website

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* A simple website built to display information about Toronto's Queen Street Dart League.
+Several static pages are used through a pages controller.

+* Able to create/update info about Teams and Bars.

+* Contains several links to QSDL social media and statistics sites.

+* Styled with Materialize and CSS